Guided Trip Policies

 - Trips are catch and release only except where must-kill regulations are in place.

 - All fishing is barbless and artificials-only.
 No natural or synthetic bait.
-Spin fishing is permitted on boat trips with the exception of private lake trips.
+Spin fishing is permitted on boat or private lake trips but not on any walk & wade trips.
 Spin-fishing clients must remove one hook point from any treble hooks.

 - We do not intentionally target or disturb actively-spawning wild trout.
 Trips fishing for “fall-run brown trout” target only pre-spawn trout in deeper water, not spawners on their shallow redds, for example.